hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 Created experiment 79
 ```

-## Load Checkpoint of Trained Experiment.
+## Load checkpoint of trained experiment

 Replace the `<EXP_ID>` and run the below cells with the experiment ID once the experiment is completed.